 - You’re Not Cleaning Your Mouth Properly

 That two-minute brush twice a day might seem easy, but you really should be mindful of how you clean your teeth.
-If you’re not cleaning your teeth properly, you could be more at risk to suffer from bad breath.
+If you’re not cleaning your teeth properly, you could be more at risk to suffer from bad breath, visit: dental services in Asheville.
 This happens because the areas of your mouth that are not getting cleaned retain plaque and food debris that can affect how your breath smells.
 A checkup with your Asheville dentist can determine how well you’re cleaning your teeth and offer you techniques for how to do better.
 And don’t forget that flossing helps to clean spaces that brushing can’t reach!

 - You Smoke